nicolasleblanc-poly/DQN-and-IV-DQN-from-paper-for-Master-thesis/README.md

 I adapted the function calls from the different files and folders since I had problems running them.
 I also added the max_steps parameter, which represents the number of steps per episode.

+I run the DQN and IV-DQN algorithms on the discrete action space environments Acrobot, Cart Pole, Lunar Lander, and Mountain Car.
 To run the code, you can look at the HowToRunMain.txt function.